kerski/fabric-dataops-patterns/documentation/automated-testing-example.md

 3. Your Power BI tenant has <a href="https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-connect-tools#enable-xmla-read-write" target="_blank">XMLA Read/Write Enabled</a>.

 4. You have a service principal or account (username and password) with a Premium Per User license.
-If you are using a service principal you will need to make sure the Power BI tenant allows <a href="https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-service-principal#enable-service-principals">service principals are to use the APIs</a>.
-The service prinicipal or account with at least the Viewer role to the workspace.
+If you are using a service principal you will need to make sure the Power BI tenant allows <a href="https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-service-principal#enable-service-principals">service principals to use the APIs</a>.
+The service prinicipal or account will need at least the Viewer role to the workspace.

 ## Instructions